-Most chewing gum today is made from synthetic rubber, but some chewing gum is still made from natural rubber.
+Most bubble gum today is made from synthetic rubber, but some bubble gum is still made from natural rubber.

-Natural chewing gum uses a gum base called chicle, which is harvested from trees in the Manilkara genus, including Manilkara zapota and Manilkara chicle.
+Natural bubble gum uses a gum base called chicle, which is harvested from trees in the Manilkara genus, including Manilkara zapota and Manilkara chicle.
 These trees are native to Central America and grow in tropical and sub-tropical climates.